ComputerLars/The-Syntheticist-Papers/README.md

 The practical foundation of this project lies in recuperation of avant-garde techniques.
 Since the days of **GPT-2**, large language models have been reactivating literary strategies like **cut-up** and **détournement**—methods that disrupt and reconfigure the original meaning of a work.
 Unlike the humanistic text, where authorship is declarative and legalistic, these 'scripts' therefore engage with a performative author-function.
 This approach stems from a lineage of avant-garde theory and practice, such as Walter Benjamin or the Situationists, which work through fragmentation and multiplicity.
 To operationalize the off-set question: *Who made this?*—we’ve dispersed signifiers of personas and group subjectivities throughout the content as a network of identities, including:

 - **Computer Lars**: An anagram of Marcel Proust, Computer Lars handles curatorial aspects of the summit, guiding spectators through the syntheticist vision.
-- **Incitatus**: Inverting  the "Federalist Papers" use of “Publius” for collective anonymity, we adopt “Incitatus”—a reference to Emperor Caligula’s horse, nearly appointed as consul—as  a pseudo-collective signature.
+- **Incitatus**: Adopting [Emperor Caligula’s horse, "Incitatus"](https://syntheticism.org/content/2virtualpoliticians.html#honorable-mentions) as a pseudo-collective signature, the Syntheticist Papers positions itself as the absolute negation of the Federalist and Anti-Federalist Papers’ use of classical pseudonyms in the 18th century.
+Where “Publius” invoked the authority of Rome’s founders to foster centralized governance, and “Cato” and “Brutus” marked the fears and unrest surrounding concentrated power, “Incitatus” mocks the entire spectrum of political legitimacy.
+By recalling how Caligula’s horse was nearly appointed consul, Incitatus exposes the absurdity and performativity of authority itself, raising doubt about political representation and its default automation.
 - **Simulated Summit**: Pre-summit language modeling that generate contingent data and numbers to simulate divergences in theoretical background.
 - **Virtual Politicians**: Many passages are specifically authored by the participating political AI of The Synthetic Summit.
 - **Organ of the Autonomous Sciences**: An extra-disciplinary collective for research, art, and infrastructural organization.